 Want More Info On Using Essential Oils In Cooking?

-Be sure to sign up for the FREE Essential Oil Revolution 2 online conference that's coming up in August.
-It's completely free, and you'll get access to dozens of talks on essential oils, including my own “Practical Tips For Cooking With Essential Oils”.
+Check out the Essential Oil Revolution 2 online conference.
+You'll get access to dozens of talks on essential oils, including my own “Practical Tips For Cooking With Essential Oils”.

-(You'll also get advance access to my free checklist of oils that are generally regarded as safe for cooking, including suggestions for usage.
-It's a free gift for those who attend my talk and won't be released elsewhere until AFTER the online conference.
-Sign up for the free conference here — and be sure to attend at least my talk!)
+(You'll also get access to my free checklist of oils that are generally regarded as safe for cooking, including suggestions for usage.
+It's a free gift for those who watch my talk.
+Get info on the essential oils conference here — and be sure to watch at least my talk!

 - Essential Oil Revolution 2 Online Conference — featuring my talk “Practical Tips For Cooking With Essential Oils” and where you can get my free 1-page reference “Cooking With Essential Oils” cheat sheet

-- Rocky Mountain Oils — my preferred essential oils
+- Rocky Mountain Oils and Aroma Foundry — my preferred essential oils

 What Is The #AskWardee Show?